The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Abstract

 \section{Abstract}

-{We present infant-phase observations of the broad-lined Type~Ic supernova (SN)~2020lao, including optical spectroscopy beginning within about 48 hours of the inferred explosion epoch and extending to nearly 100 days.
-The explosion time is constrained by power-law fits to the rising TESS and ZTF light curves, with the first ZTF detection occurring only $\sim27$ hours after explosion.
-The optical light curves show a rapid rise of $\approx \TimeLmax$~days and a peak luminosity typical of SNe~Ic-BL (i.e., $M_r\simeq-18.5$~mag).
-Unlike some engine-driven SNe~Ic-BL events, the early light curve of SN~2020lao shows no evidence of an optical afterglow or excess emission, and the absence of any detectable shock–cooling component in the TESS/ZTF data constrains the progenitor to a compact Wolf-Rayet like star with $R_\star \lesssim$ few $R_\odot$, ruling out any extended envelope.
-The spectra resemble those of the X-ray flash associated SN~2006aj but with systematically higher expansion velocities.
-From Arnett-type fits to the bolometric light curve and measured \ion{Fe}{ii} $\lambda$5169 line velocities, we infer a $^{56}$Ni mass of $\Nimass~M_{\odot}$, an ejecta mass ($M_{ej}$) of $\Mej M_{\odot}$, and a kinetic energy of $E_K \sim \EK \times 10^{51}$ erg, corresponding to a specific kinetic energy of $E_K/M_{ej} \approx \EKoverM\times10^{51}$~erg\,$M_{\odot}^{-1}$.
-Spectral synthesis modeling broadly reproduces the photospheric-phase spectra of SN~2020lao and suggest $E_K/M_{ej} \approx \EoverMsyn \times 10^{51}$ erg $M_{\odot}^{-1}$.
+{We present infant-phase observations of the broad-line Type~Ic supernova (SN~Ic-BL)~2020lao, including optical spectroscopy beginning within about 48 hours of the inferred explosion epoch and extending to nearly 100 days.
+The explosion time was constrained by power-law fits to the rising TESS and ZTF light curves, with the first ZTF detection occurring only $\sim27$ hours after explosion.
+The optical light curves show a rapid rise that lasted for $\approx \TimeLmax$~days and a peak luminosity typical of SNe~Ic-BL (i.e., $M_r\simeq-18.5$~mag).
+Unlike some engine-driven SN~Ic-BL events, the early light curve of SN~2020lao shows no evidence of an optical afterglow or excess emission, and the absence of any detectable shock–cooling component in the TESS and ZTF data constrains the progenitor to a compact Wolf-Rayet-like star whose $R_\star$ is less than or equal to a few times the $R_\odot$, ruling out any extended envelope.
+The spectra resemble those of the X-ray-flash-associated SN~2006aj but with systematically higher expansion velocities.
+From Arnett-type fits to the bolometric light curve and measured \ion{Fe}{ii} $\lambda$5169 line velocities, we infer a $^{56}$Ni mass of $\Nimass~M_{\odot}$, an ejecta mass ($M_{ej}$) of $\Mej M_{\odot}$, and a kinetic energy ($E_K$) of $\sim \EK \times 10^{51}$ erg, corresponding to a specific kinetic energy ($E_K/M_{ej}$) of $\approx \EKoverM\times10^{51}$~erg\,$M_{\odot}^{-1}$.
+Spectral synthesis modeling broadly reproduces the photospheric-phase spectra of SN~2020lao and suggests $E_K/M_{ej} \approx \EoverMsyn \times 10^{51}$ erg $M_{\odot}^{-1}$.
 SN~2020lao and SN~2006aj synthesized comparable amounts of $^{56}$Ni, yet SN~2020lao exhibits $E_K/M_{ej}$ values on the order of 5-10 times larger.
-Published VLA and \textit{Swift}/XRT non-detections reveal no afterglow emission, imposing stringent limits on relativistic ejecta and dense circumstellar material.
-Given that SN~2020lao reaches a specific kinetic energy typical of engine-driven SNe~Ic-BL, lack of an early optical excess together with the non-detections in the radio and X-ray bands suggest that if a relativistic jet was launched, the explosion must have been viewed far off axis or the jet was choked before breakout.
-Otherwise, SN~2020lao represents an extreme non-relativistic SN~Ic-BL.
-This underscores the importance of continued infant-phase, multi-wavelength monitoring of these explosions.}
+Published VLA and \textit{Swift}/XRT non-detections reveal no afterglow emission, allowing us to place stringent limits on relativistic ejecta and dense circumstellar material.
+Given that SN~2020lao reaches a specific kinetic energy typical of engine-driven SNe~Ic-BL, the lack of an early optical excess together with the non-detections in the radio and X-ray bands suggests that if a relativistic jet was launched, the explosion must have been viewed far off axis or the jet was choked before breakout.
+If there was no relativistic jet, SN~2020lao would therefore be an extreme nonrelativistic SN~Ic-BL.
+This underscores the importance of continued infant-phase, multiwavelength monitoring of these explosions.}

 \keywords{supernovae : general -- supernovae: individual: SN~2020lao}